 Remove this center screw attaching the grill to the frame and pop out these two top clips (these ones you normally have to pry with a screwdriver).

-Remove the front bumper piece, make sure to release all the plastic tabs as to not brake any of them.
+Remove the front bumper piece, make sure to release all the plastic tabs as to not break any of them.
 If you are having to force it quite a bit, then there are tabs that still have not been released.
 (The two on the end are the trickiest to reach)

-Remove this center piece from the grill.
+Remove this centerpiece from the grill.
 It is attached by 4 screws here.
 You will not be reattaching this when reassembling.

 Remove the corresponding piece that is attached to the frame. this will also not be reattached.